celikkoseoglu/celikk-personal-website/src/blog/myPhone.md

 The industry was aware of Apple's success.
 Blackberry and Nokia were trying to catch up but they were too far behind.
 I remember noticing the first Android phones on the market in 2010.
 They were all terrible compared to an iPhone.
-Using an Android phone back then felt like they asked the engienering team to make a normal phone
+Using an Android phone back then felt like they asked the engineering team to make a normal phone
     first, then retrofit a touchscreen.
 Oh and there was Windows Mobile 6 and the HTC HD2 Leo.
 Let's just not talk about that.